See a selection of Jessica Layton’s artwork on the Tumalo Art Co. shopping cart for easy purchasing.

 Glass making process: Jessica hand paints enamels on multilayered kiln cast glass panels.
 Each layer is fired separately and then finally all fired together and dammed to form one multidimensional kiln cast panel.
 A seven-layered “painting” takes over three days to fire and anneal in the kiln.
 She says, “When I finally get to open the kiln and see my piece, it is like having a dream take shape into a solid form.”

-Previous to working in glass Jessicas was a massage therapist, bringing many of the healing and intuitive skills into her creative life.
+Previous to working in glass Jessica was a massage therapist, bringing many of the healing and intuitive skills into her creative life.

 Check out this article on Jessica Layton’s glass-making in the Bend Bulletin